Cyclone Challenge Event Information

 All rides start and finish at the Newcastle Falcons Rugby Club, Kingston Park and will use part of the route to be used on the Sunday by the very top riders in the Country when they compete in the Beaumont Trophy and Curlew Cup.The Beaumont Trophy is one of the oldest, if not the oldest Road Races in the UK and has been won by many famous riders and in 2011 the winner of the Men's National Road Race Championships, Bradley Wiggins, was awarded the Trophy.
 This was the second time he has won it, the first being in 2009.

-The feed stations all remain the same for rides A & C as previous years.
-There is an additional feed station at Cambo for Ride B. This will have drinks only.
-However participants can purchase snacks to raise money for the Village Hall The other four Feed/timing Stations will have energy drinks, bars and bananas all provided as part of the entry fee plus a selection of hot drinks and cakes/sandwiches which can be purchased.
-They will also be manned by volunteers from the villages along with Gosforth Sea Cadets and the Queen's Own Yeomanry
+The feed stations for all rides remain the same as 2014.
+There is now an additional feed station at Cambo for Ride B. This will have drinks only.
+However participants can purchase snacks to raise money for the Village Hall.
+The other four Feed/Timing Stations will have energy drinks, bars and bananas all provided as part of the entry fee plus a selection of hot drinks and cakes/sandwiches which can be purchased.
+They will also be manned by volunteers from the villages along with Gosforth Sea Cadets and the Queen's Own Yeomanry.

-The feed stations also act as timing stations and it is important that all riders ensure that their timing chip is securely attached to their bike or helmet so that the organisers can accurately monitor where riders are on the course.
+The feed stations also act as timing stations and it is important that all riders ensure that their timing chip is securely attached to their helmet or bike so that the organisers can accurately monitor where riders are on the course.
 These stations also have 1st Aid Facilities and contact back to the Event HQ.

 Ride A – 34 miles - Green Route